ethereum/portal-website/pages/resources/design-requirements.md

 bandwidth needed to execute this attack.

-### Evenly Distributed Data
+## Evenly Distributed Data

 The Portal Network is a fancy DHT.
-This DHT has a 256 bit address space, and all content within the portal network *lives* at a certain location in this address space.
+This DHT has a 256 bit address space, and all content within the portal network has a `content-id` which dictates its location in this address space.
 Data in the portal network is required to be evenly distributed across this address space.
 This is how we ensure that individual nodes in the network are able to effectively choose how much data they are willing to store for the network.

 If our addressing scheme does not evenly distribute the data then we would end up with areas of the address space where there is significantly more data than other areas of the network.
 We refer to such areas as *"hot spots"*.
 Nodes in the DHT that found themselves very close to these hot spots would end up being responsible for a disporportionately large amount of data.
-And since individual node addresses in the DHT are uniformly and randomly distributed, this would mean that data in this region would be replicated less and more likely to be distcarded from those nodes storage as more and more data gets assigned to that area of the network.